NYXFLOWER/APRILE-Exp/README.md

 ![Size](https://img.shields.io/github/repo-size/nyxflower/pose-path?color=green&style=plastic)

-An optimisation model for explaining the predictions made by PoSe-Models
+PoSe-Path is based on the [GNNExplainer](http://papers.nips.cc/paper/9123-gnnexplainer-generating-explanations-for-graph-neural-networks) (Ying et al., 2019).
+It is designed for explaining the predictions made by PoSe-Models.
+Here we use it to explore the relation between drug side effects and genes.

 ### How To Use